succinctlabs/sp1/book/developers/common-issues.md

 ## Rust Version Errors

-If you are using `alloy` or another library that has an MSRV (minimum support rust version) of 1.76.0 or higher, you may encounter an error like this when building your program.
+If you are using `alloy` or another library that has an MSRV (minimum supported rust version) of 1.76.0 or higher, you may encounter an error like this when building your program.

 ```txt